lassegs/qgis101withssb/index.md

 ## Not so short, but sweet...
 (2/2)

-Through the usage of plugins, you are able to access the continuously expanding information in the OpenStreetMap database.
+Through plugins, you are able to access the continuously expanding information in the OpenStreetMap database.

 You will also have learned how to make use of SSB Grid, not just as a static image to look at, but as data to count, manipulate and play with.